VardhiniKapardi/VardhiniKapardi/README.md

 - 👋 Hi, I’m @VardhiniKapardi
 - 👀 I’m interested in Biomedical Signal and Image Processing.
-- 🌱 I’m currently learning coding using Python programming.
+- 🌱 I’m currently learning coding using OCTAVE programming.
 - 📫 How to reach me: vardhinikapardi@gmail.com

 <!---